iamvijaydev/es6-sass-webpack2-starterkit/README.md

 * Entry for webpack is in `src/scripts/index.js`.
 Unless you are sure what you are doing you should not **move** or **rename** this file.
 You sure can edit it.
 * Entry for SCSS file is `src/scss/styles.scss` and is added as first line in `src/scripts/index.js`.
 Unless you are sure what you are doing wou should not edit this.
 * Apart from the above settings you can develop the app's file and folders as you like.
-* As you make edit the code the changes are updated in browser without reloading.
+* As you make edit the code, the changes are updated in browser without reloading.

 ### Build for production
 Run `npm run build` to generate the files in build folder